DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 9. Discussion

 \section{9.
 Discussion}

 }

 DynamicLogLog demonstrates that the LogLog framework's memory and speed can be substantially improved by sharing state across buckets.
-The shared-exponent design is conceptually simple --- analogous to floating-point representation with a global absolute exponent and per-bucket relative exponent offsets --- but its consequences are far-reaching: 33\% memory savings, 16--29\% higher throughput (depending on workload), and the elimination of the LC-to-HLL transition artifact.
+The shared-exponent design is conceptually simple --- analogous to floating-point representation with a global absolute exponent and per-bucket relative exponent offsets --- but its consequences are far-reaching: 33\% memory savings, up to 12.9\(\times\) higher throughput in bandwidth-limited workloads (Figure 8), and the elimination of the LC-to-HLL transition artifact.

 The DLL family of estimators is perhaps the most practically significant contribution.
 Where HLL requires a carefully tuned transition between two fundamentally different estimators (LC and harmonic mean), DLC provides a single, unified framework that is accurate across the full cardinality range.
 The tier-aware extension of LC is natural given DLL's architecture, but it could in principle be applied to any LogLog variant that tracks per-bucket NLZ values.